Skip to main content

 A nutrient-rich diet provides the essential building blocks your body needs to act on peptide signals for tissue regeneration.

-Exercise, particularly a combination of and cardiovascular work, is the other critical modulator of your biological terrain.
+Exercise, particularly a combination of resistance training and cardiovascular work, is the other critical modulator of your biological terrain.
 Physical activity powerfully enhances cellular sensitivity to hormonal cues.
 For instance, exercise improves insulin sensitivity, meaning your cells become more efficient at utilizing glucose for energy.

 This is profoundly important because high levels of insulin can directly blunt the release of growth hormone.
 By managing your blood sugar through exercise, you are creating the ideal metabolic conditions for growth hormone-releasing peptides to exert their maximal effect.
 Movement also prepares your tissues to receive the benefits of repair signals.